elastic/kibana/rfcs/text/0004_application_service_mounting.md

   title: string;

   /**
-   * A mount function called when the user navigates to this app's `rootRoute`.
+   * A mount function called when the user navigates to this app's route.
    * @param context the `MountContext generated for this app
    * @param targetDomElement An HTMLElement to mount the application onto.
    * @returns An unmounting function that will be called to unmount the application.